 - Pubmed (the largest database, covers clinical, medical and nursing literature)

 - Social Policy and Practice (Comprehensive health and social care databases)

 IT Skills Pathway

 The IT Skills Pathway provides all NHS staff and students on placement free access to online IT learning material to improve digital literacy skills.
-All competency levels are catered for, example courses include Level 1 Microsoft Word 2010 and Level 1 Microsoft PowerPoint.
-To access the learning material please register using your NHS email address and your employee number.
+All competency levels are catered for, example courses include Level 1 Microsoft Word 2010 and Level 1 Microsoft PowerPoint 2010.
+To access the learning materials please register using your NHS email address and your employee number.

-The library will be starting mediated digital skills training sessions using these resources.
-To register your interest please email the Library Team at: email@example.com
+The library has starting mediated digital skills training sessions using these resources.
+If this is of interest email Javier Puertas Caballero at: firstname.lastname@example.org

 Please note: The learning materials use Flash and only work on Internet Explorer.